 Commercial Real Estate Lease Types

-A retail business can have seasonal or other factors that influence sales quite a bit over the course of a year and they require leases that accommodate that.
-Offices with steady business flow prefer to pay like residential leases.
+A retail business can have seasonal or other factors that influence sales quite a bit over the course of a year, and these businesses require leases that accommodate that.
 Manufacturing, industrial, or machine-intensive businesses are heavy utility users, and they also tend to be harder on the structure and facilities.
-A variety of leases can fit one or more of these situations.
+Offices with a steady business flow prefer to pay the same way as residential leases.

 The load factor is typically a percentage of costs associated with maintaining common areas, such as a lobby, and the percentage is commensurate with the percentage of the overall building that the tenant occupies as his own premises.

-A triple net (NNN) lease in commercial real estate requires that the tenant pay a significant share of the expenses of the operation.
-This type of lease helps the landlord by fixing her costs, but tenants aren't fond of it, particularly with older properties.
+A triple net (NNN) lease requires that the tenant pay a significant share of the expenses of the operation.
+This type of lease helps the landlord by fixing costs, but tenants aren't fond of it, especially with older properties.

-The modified modified net lease is a compromise between a gross lease and a triple net lease.
-It's quite helpful in assisting landlords and tenants to structure lease terms that work for both of them.
+Also sometimes referred to as a modified gross lease, the modified net lease is a compromise between a gross lease and a triple net lease.
+It can be quite helpful in assisting landlords and tenants to structure lease terms that work for both of them.

 Tenants typically pay just base rent in the first year, then a percentage of operating costs in subsequent years.
-This can be particularly beneficial for new businesses that might need a year or more to achieve profitability.
+This can be particularly beneficial for new businesses that need a year or more to achieve profitability.

-A percentage lease typically requires that the tenant pay base rent, plus an additional percentage of monthly sales volumes.
+A percentage lease typically requires that the tenant pay base rent plus an additional percentage of monthly sales volumes.
 Percentage leases are commonly executed in retail mall outlets.

 The location and nature of the business can have a dramatic impact on percentage rent.
-For example, a Christmas store owner won't make nearly as much money in the summer as he will in November and December.
+For example, a Christmas store owner won't make nearly as much money in the summer as in November and December.
 This tenant would prefer low lease payments in slow months and would be willing to pay more when money is flowing.